Augusta-CSRA Vietnam War Veterans Memorial: Objective

 Augusta-CSRA Vietnam War Veterans Memorial.
 Front.
 March 29, 2019.

 The memorial's objective is to honor the service and sacrifice of the Augusta and Central Savannah River Area's (CSRA) U.S. military service members who served in Vietnam.
-The memorial was placed in support of the 50th Anniversary of the Vietnam War (2012-2025), as declared by the U.S. Congress (Public Law 110–181, Section 598) and the Department of Defense's Vietnam War Commemoration program.
+The memorial was placed in support of the 50th Anniversary of the Vietnam War (2012–2025), as declared by the U.S. Congress (Public Law 110–181, Section 598) and the Department of Defense's Vietnam War Commemoration program.

 Memorial structure and inscriptions

 The memorial's front center-right and center-left panels identify each of the 169 service members from the Augusta and Central Savannah River Area (CSRA) who lost their lives in Vietnam.
-The mid-center panel portrays a map of the Vietnam theater of operations and the inscription "Spirit of Freedom."
+The mid-center panel portrays a map of the Vietnam theater of operations and the inscription "Spirit of Freedom".
 The far right and far left front panels depict the names of the region's three EX-POWs and one MIA, an engraving of the Three Soldiers statue in Washington, D.C., and a quote from former President Ronald Reagan's commemoration address, delivered on the National Mall, November 11, 1984:

 Those who fought in Vietnam are part of us, part of our history.
 They reflected the best in us.
-No number of wreaths, no amount of music and memorializing will ever do them justice, but it is good for us that we honor them and their sacrifice ....
+No number of wreaths, no amount of music and memorializing will ever do them justice, but it is good for us that we honor them and their sacrifice ...
 The men and women of Vietnam fought for freedom in a place where liberty was in danger.
 They put their lives in danger to help a people in a land far away from their own.
 Many sacrificed their lives in the name of duty, honor, and country.
 All were patriots who lit the world with their fidelity and courage.

 Augusta-CSRA Vietnam War Veterans Memorial.
 Reverse.
 August 12, 2019.

 The reverse of the memorial recognizes each of the five branches of the Armed Services who fought in Vietnam, displays engraved period photographs from each service, and provides service statistics from each service branch.
 The reverse also displays the names of the 17 organizations who partnered with the Augusta Chapter of the MOWW for design, purchase, and placement of the monument.

 A bronze eagle sculpture titled Spirit of Freedom serves as the memorial's centerpiece.

-The memorial's centerpiece is a 220-pound solid bronze eagle sculpture titled Spirit of Freedom, which stands 3.5 feet high and has an expansive wingspan of five feet in length.
+The memorial's centerpiece is a 220 lb solid bronze eagle sculpture titled Spirit of Freedom, which stands 3.5 feet high and has an expansive wingspan of 5 feet in length.
 The sculpture was purchased by a single donor from a bronze sculpture and art company located in California.
-Inscriptions beneath the bronze eagle sculpture read, "Spirit of Freedom" (front) and "God Bless the USA" (reverse).
+Inscriptions beneath the bronze eagle sculpture read "Spirit of Freedom" (front) and "God Bless the USA" (reverse).

 The memorial was finalized in August 2019, with the placement of a Vietnam-era bronze Soldier's Cross, a granite pedestal, four engraved granite benches, four additional granite mantle pieces, and four bronze recognition plaques.